PostHog/posthog.com/contents/blog/a-chat-with-sid.md

 ## Making money

 It transpires that even VC-backed companies have to do this, at some point.
 In GitLab's case, they've reached $100M ARR in 2020, growing 50x in 4 years.
-They smashed that, then.
+In other words, they smashed that.

 ### The first $1M in ARR - when and how?